-Increasing speed of computers may be a crucial step for several technologies to be ready to improve, including but not limited to blockchain, simulations of the space , robots, and stock markets.
+Increasing the speed of computers may be a crucial step for several technologies to be ready to improve, including but not limited to the blockchain, simulations of the space, robots, and stock markets.

 Graphene for Touchscreens

-Indium tin oxide (ITO) is the commercial product used as transparent conductor of the smartphones, tablets, and computers.
+Indium tin oxide (ITO) is a commercial product used as a transparent conductor of smartphones, tablets, and computers.

-Researchers from the Rice University have developed a graphene-based thin film to be utilized in touchscreens.
+Researchers from Rice University have developed a graphene-based thin film to be utilized in touchscreens.

-It is found that graphene-based thin film beats ITO and the other materials in terms of performance because it’s lower resistance and better transparency.
+It is found that graphene-based thin-film beats ITO and the other materials in terms of performance because of its lower resistance and better transparency.

 Thus, Graphene is the new candidate material for the replacement of ITO.